• Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

 The most surprising observation is that the epochs defined by Big Bang Cosmology are also logically captured in the same order, right here, and all without an initial bang!
 As we survey the numbers within each notation, there is a progressive logic for each of the Planck base units and for each multiple across all 202 notations.

 The biggest problem with Big Bang Cosmology is that it ignores the bedrock principles of science, continuity and symmetry.
 Those two go a long way in explaining homogeneity and isotropy.
 And the more you spend time within the chart, the more you believe it has a lot to do with dark matter and dark energy.
-Here is an ordering system that big bang cosmology needs to address the growing number of open questions about it.
+Here is a new ordering system.
+If big bang cosmology were to address it, perhaps the growing number of open questions about it could be further explored.

 WORKING NOTES & REFERENCES: